hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Consistency</summary>

-- Read after write consistency for PUTS of new objects: a new object is ready to read as soon as it is uploaded
+- Read after write consistency for PUTS of new objects: a new object is ready to read as soon as It's uploaded
 - Eventual Consistency for overwrite PUTS and DELETE: update and deletes may need some time to propagate

 </details>